 Judge strikes down Wyoming abortion laws, including an explicit ban on pills to end pregnancy

 CHEYENNE, Wyo.
-(AP) — A judge on Monday struck down Wyoming’s overall ban on abortion and its first-in-the-nation explicit prohibition on the use of medication to end pregnancy.
+(AP) — A state judge on Monday struck down Wyoming’s overall ban on abortion and its first-in-the-nation explicit prohibition on the use of medication to end pregnancy in line with voters in yet more states voicing support for abortion rights.

-Teton County District Judge Melissa Owens’ ruling was consistent with her three previous orders over the past 2.5 years to block the laws while they were disputed in court.
+Since 2022, Teton County District Judge Melissa Owens has ruled consistently three times to block the laws while they were disputed in court.

+The decision marks another victory for abortion rights advocates after voters in seven states passed measures in support of access.

 One Wyoming law that Owens said violated women’s rights under the state constitution bans abortion except to protect to a pregnant woman’s life or in cases involving rape and incest.
 The other made Wyoming the only state to explicitly ban abortion pills, though other states have instituted de facto bans on the medication by broadly prohibiting abortion.